 Red Bull Racing has been the team to speak out the most about the paddock’s continued financial woes, with Christian Horner warning that some teams will be unable to compete in certain races.

-A driver wage cap is one concept that has been suggested to save team costs, but it has sparked outrage among drivers.
+A driver salary cap is one concept that has been suggested to save team costs, but it has sparked outrage among drivers.
 This is because a driver’s salary is not included in the budget cap, therefore if one were to be implemented, it would only benefit the teams, not the drivers.

 Max Verstappen said a driver salary cap would be “completely wrong,” while his manager Raymond Vermeulen has branded any proposed driver salary cap “illegal,” and Fernando Alonso has backed them as he believes it is unnecessary.